diana-hep/spark-root/README.md

 - 1D or N-Dimensional arrays are supported of fixed dimensions and of simple Numerical Types
 - Variable Sized Arrays that follows the standard ROOT's convention. (e.g. in the leaflist you can when you include "var1[othervarname]/I" where *othervarname* is the name of the counter).
 - A character string terminated by the 0 character is supported

+- STL Collections of Basic Types
+- Nested STL Collections of Basic Types (vector\<vector\<map\<int, float\> \> \>)
+- Composite Classes of Basic Types
+- Composite Classes of other Composite
+- Composite Classes with STL Collections of Composites as members
+- STL Collection of Composites
+- STL Collections of Composites with STL Collection of Composite as class member

 ## Requirements
 - Apache Spark 2.0.